danielharrell/open-eyes-lect-2017-18/Open.md

 "open" with such great scope, and as if it were already understood.

-This would also explain our reliance on negation to show that understanding---if we said what it is by saying what it isn't, because being open meant being immanifest to ourselves.
-But in that case, why is being open something rather than nothing?
-Or to put this question in the form that will guide me in my lecture tonight: how is being open possible?
+This would also explain our reliance on negation to show that understanding---if our being open were finally a way of being *other*, and saying what it is meant saying what it isn't.
+But if there were nothing to say about what it is, then how is being open something rather than nothing?
+Or to ask this question in the form that will guide me in my lecture
+tonight: how is being open possible?

 [Back to top](#top)

 # Part One {#one}

-If we take this question seriously, then just about every case of being open can start to look like a case of being closed.
+If we take this question seriously, then just about every case of being open can seem like a case of being closed.
 To start with a simple case, suppose I say "I can't get the jar open"---about a stubborn jar of pickles.
 What would it mean *to get* the jar opened?